Domestic abuse is behaviour from a family member, partner or ex-partner. It can happen to people of all genders. It can include:

 Reporting the violence to the police

-The police can also give you advice on crime prevention and getting a police marker on your address, so an officer can get to your home as quickly as possible.
+The police can also give you advice on crime prevention and getting something called a police marker on your address, so an officer can get to your home as quickly as possible.

 Domestic Violence Protection Notices and Orders

-If you have suffered or been threatened with domestic abuse, the police can issue a Domestic Violence Protection Notice and then apply to the magistrates' court for a Domestic Violence Protection Order.
+If you've experienced or been threatened with domestic abuse, the police can issue a Domestic Violence Protection Notice.
+This will protect you from abuse for 48 hours.
+If the police think you’re still in danger, they can apply to the magistrates' court for a Domestic Violence Protection Order.

 A Domestic Violence Protection Order can protect you from further abuse, and if you live with the perpetrator, ban them from returning to the home and contacting you.
 If the perpetrator does not keep to the Order, they can be arrested and brought before the court.

 A Domestic Violence Protection Order lasts for up to 28 days and gives you time to explore your options and get further support.

 Under the Domestic Violence Disclosure Scheme, you can find out about a partner's history of domestic abuse from the police.
 The police might give you information if they have it and they think it's necessary to protect you.
 The police can also warn you about an individual if they think you are at risk of domestic abuse.

 The abuser could still have a history of domestic abuse, even if the police don’t give you information about them.
 The police might not have given you information because either: